-We mainly use City Rehouse and its subsidiaries to provide support for our e-commerce business.
-Each subsidiary of City Rehouse has obtained and maintained a business license with such business scope, and 42 of our PRC operating entities have completed the filing with the competent local real estate administrative authorities.
+We mainly use the VIEs and their subsidiaries to provide support for our e-commerce business.
+Each subsidiary of the VIEs engaged in real estate agency and brokerage business has obtained and maintained a business license with such business scope, and 32 of our PRC operating entities have completed the filing with the competent local real estate administrative authorities.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China -Failure to obtain the approvals or complete the filings required for our real estate agency and brokerage business in China may limit our ability to provide real estate agency and brokerage services or establish new PRC operating entities".
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-Failure to obtain the approvals or complete the filings required for our real estate agency and brokerage business in China may limit our ability to provide real estate agency and brokerage services or establish new PRC operating entities".